chrisv/udev-key-remap/README.md

   KEYBOARD_KEY_70039=esc
 ```

+## Modifier keys?

+If you need more fine-grained control, or need adjustment of modifier keys, or even different behaviour per application, you can use [xremap](https://github.com/xremap/xremap).
+It's a bit more involved, but it's also more powerful.

 ## Windows?

 Yeah... no. But if you install a systemd-distro in WSL2 it *might* work.
 Have not tried (yet).